MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 The item is now registered, and the item card is ready to be used on purchase and sales documents.

 If you want to use this item card as a template when you create new item cards, you can save it as a template.
 For more information, see the following section.

-### Deleting Item Cards

-If you have posted a transaction for an item, you cannot delete the card because the ledger entries may be needed for inventory valuation or auditing.
-To delete item cards with ledger entries, contact to Microsoft partner to do so through code.

-## To save the item card as a template
+### To save the item card as a template

 1. On the **Item Card** page, choose the **Save as Template** action.
 The **Item Template** page opens showing the item card as a template.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]